 Eleventh, Jesus Christ is without prejudice toward anyone.
 There is no category of people or any individual person with which He is not concerned.
 Jesus is not prejudiced.
 Any follower of Christ therefore who is prejudiced against others on any basis is not following Jesus Christ.

 Whether it is skin color, sex, nationality, class, or on any basis contrived by men, this is contrary to Scripture,

-There are undoubtedly many other lessons, which will emerge as we read through the Lesson Study but let us simply remember that Jesus is the only one with Living Water and that all men need this Living Water.
+The Lesson Study tells us that Jesus is the only one with Living Water and that all men need this Living Water.